tiangolo/uwsgi-nginx-docker/README.md

 ## What's new

+* 2016-08-16: Use dynamic a number of worker processes for uWSGI, from 2 to 16 depending on load.
+This should work for most cases.
+This helps specially when there are some responses that are slow and take time to be generated, this change allows all the other responses to keep fast (in a new process) without having to wait for the first (slow) one to finish.

+* Also, it now uses a base `uwsgi.ini` file under `/etc/uwsgi/` with most of the general configurations, so, the `uwsgi.ini` inside `/app` (the one you could need to modify) is now a lot simpler.

 * 2016-04-05: Nginx and uWSGI logs are now redirected to stdout, allowing to use `docker logs`.

 ## How to use